Extensions to the Wealth Tax Neutrality Framework: Beyond CRRA Preferences

 \citet{BrunnermeierNagel2008} use panel data on US household portfolios (PSID) and find that the risky asset share responds only weakly to wealth fluctuations driven by income shocks.
 Their estimates are consistent with CRRA or with DRRA combined with substantial portfolio inertia.
 If CRRA is approximately correct, the distortions derived above are small.

 \citet{CalvetSodini2014}, using comprehensive Swedish registry data, estimate a financial wealth elasticity of the risky share of approximately $0.2$: a 10\% increase in financial wealth raises the risky share by about 2 percentage points.
-This suggests moderate DRRA. \citet{WachterYogo2010} report a similar elasticity when calibrating their non-homothetic model to US data.
+This suggests moderate DRRA. \citet{WachterYogo2010} obtain a qualitatively similar pattern---portfolio shares rising in wealth---when calibrating their non-homothetic life-cycle model to US data, with an empirical semi-elasticity of approximately 3.6 percentage points per log-unit of net worth.

 These estimates can be used to gauge the HARA distortion.
 The wealth elasticity of $w^*$ in~\eqref{eq:wstar_hara} is

 which is positive (confirming DRRA) and decreasing in $W$.
 Matching $\varepsilon \approx 0.2$ at a representative wealth level gives an estimate of $H/W$ and hence the subsistence-to-wealth ratio that parameterises the distortion.
 At $\varepsilon = 0.2$, the implied ratio is $H/W \approx 0.17$, meaning roughly one-sixth of wealth is committed to subsistence.
 The portfolio distortion from a 1\% wealth tax at this calibration would be modest but nonzero---reducing $w^*$ by approximately $0.2 \times \tw / \rf$ in relative terms.